 The Purpose of Sleep

-††††††††††††††† I hypothesize that the main purpose of sleep is to prepare the mind for the next day.
-The mind does this by turning unacknowledged thoughts into acknowledged thoughts.
-I consider unacknowledged thoughts to be the things that a person does not pay attention to during wake.
-Itís commonly called the subconscious or unconscious mind.
+I hypothesize that the main purpose of sleep is to prepare the mind for the next day.
+Throughout a person’s day, there are instances where information slips by, unacknowledged, due to a preoccupation on another matter.
+I call these unacknowledged thoughts, although they’re often referred to as the subconscious or unconscious mind.
 These thoughts lie dormant near the center of the brain (hippocampus).
-During sleep, these thoughts are transferred from the hippocampus to the cerebrum.
-This is known as the standard model of system consolidation.
+I believe that during sleep, these unacknowledged thoughts get converted into acknowledged thoughts—transferred from hippocampus to cerebrum.
+This is known as the standard model of systems consolidation.

-††††††††††††††† This hypothesis is based on ubiquitous experiences.
-For example, it is common to be stuck on a problem, then go to sleep, and then wake up with a solution.
-The solution is an unacknowledged thought that became realized.
-The solution comes from a completely different perspective and seems so obvious.
-Sometimes, something isnít even a problem and then, after sleep, you realize a better way to do something.
-This supports my hypothesis, because for information to remain unacknowledged, it must be very different from the acknowledged information.
-Another common experience occurs with music.
+Another common experience comes with music.
 A song will often sound bad the first time listening to it because information overload occurs.
-The listener does not acknowledge all the instruments playing and/or all of an instrumentís parts.
-They are unacknowledged thoughts disconnected from the acknowledged parts of the song.
-Thus, the listener deems the song as being too random.
-After going to sleep and listening to the song the next day, it will sound better because more of the song is acknowledged (read: ordered).
-The relatedness of the instruments and/or an instrumentís parts is realized.
+The listener is unable to acknowledge all the instruments playing and/or all of an instrument’s parts.
+They are unacknowledged thoughts with seemingly no connection to the understood parts of the song.
+Thus, the brain deems the song as being too random.
+After going to sleep and listening to the same song the next day, it will sound better because more of the song is acknowledged (read: ordered).
+The relatedness of the instruments and/or an instrument’s parts is realized.
 This occurs for songs with great complexity.
-Itís also possible that the song has so much randomness that it remains bad.
+It’s also possible that the song has so much randomness that it remains bad.

-††††††††††††††† My hypothesis for how the brain acknowledges previously-unacknowledged thoughts is a bit outlandish: itís based on lightning in a storm.
+My hypothesis for how the brain acknowledges previously-unacknowledged thoughts is a bit farfetched because it’s inspired by lightning in a thunderstorm.
 The cerebrum is full of acknowledged, organized thoughts; it is one’s perspective of the world, or sense of reality.
 I see the cerebrum as the clouds and the neurons as cloud particles.
 I believe a neuron (i.e. thought) that is used frequently during wake develops a negative electric charge, like the base of a cloud before lightning strikes.
+Perhaps the neuron becomes increasingly negatively charged with each visit to this thought.
 The hippocampus has thoughts related to this but completely unacknowledged during wake.
 This is like the surface of the Earth before lightning strikes, which induces an electric charge equal to but opposite the charge of the base of a cloud.